-The concept of sales funnels is a little misleading.
-A real funnel is designed to catch and pour out everything you put into it.
-But not every prospect that enters the top of your funnel will come out the other end as a customer—there’s bound to be some pretty significant spillage along the way.
+The concept of sales funnels can feel misleading.
+A real funnel is designed to catch and condense everything you put into it, but not every prospect that enters the top of your sales funnel will come out the other end a customer.
+There’s bound to be some spillage along the way.

-But that doesn’t mean your sales and marketing teams should settle for a slow drip of conversions.
-With the right approach to funnel building, your business can generate more leads at the top of the funnel and more deals at the bottom.
+However, that doesn’t mean you should settle for a slow drip of conversions.
+With the right approach, your business can generate more leads at the top of the funnel and more deals at the bottom.

 Sales funnels are sales and marketing tools used to illustrate the steps of the customer journey.
-Think of it as a visual roadmap of your customer’s journey that shows exactly where they are in the buying process at any given time.
+Think of a sales funnel as a visual roadmap that shows exactly where a prospect is in the buying process at any given time.

 Stage 1: Awareness

-The Awareness stage is the point where the buyer first starts to notice a company.
-And for businesses with full-funnel tracking, it’s also where the company starts to notice the buyer.
+The awareness stage is the point where the buyer first starts to notice a brand.
+For businesses with full-funnel tracking, it’s also where the company starts to notice the buyer.

-In this stage, the potential customer looks through a company’s services, browsing different product descriptions and even doing competitor research along the way.
-At this point in the buying process, they aren’t interested in anything specific, but rather seeking out a solution.
+In this stage, the potential customer explores a company’s services, reads product descriptions, and does competitor research along the way.
+They aren’t interested in anything specific yet; they’re simply seeking out a solution.

-Marketers can also capture the attention of prospects through their lead generation process.
-There are several generation channels that companies can take advantage of, including:
+Marketers can capture the attention of prospects through their lead generation process.
+There are several channels that companies can use for their sales funnel strategy, including:

+Publishing blog posts that are relevant to your customer base is a great way to gain attention.
 Create content focused on the core topics you want your brand to embody, and optimize it to rank for related keywords.
 Make sure the articles are engaging and easy to share on social media, too.
-You should also include a call to action (CTA) near the beginning of the blog, as some visitors won’t read the entire article.
+You should include a call to action (CTA) near the beginning and at the end of each article, as some visitors won’t read the entire post.

 There are two types of email marketing campaigns: outbound and inbound.
 Outbound marketing involves sending emails to buyers who have not initiated contact with your brand.
-These unsolicited messages typically don’t perform well, but there are ways to increase open rates for “cold emails” as well as free email templates you can follow.
+These unsolicited messages typically don’t perform well, but there are ways to increase open rates for prospecting emails, as well as free email templates you can follow.

-Meanwhile, inbound email marketing involves sending messages to prospects who have shown some interest in your brand and gave you their email address.
+Meanwhile, inbound email marketing involves sending messages to prospects who have shown some interest in your brand and voluntarily shared their email address.
 Perhaps they accessed gated content or signed up for a newsletter.
 These types of prospects tend to be more receptive and are often easier to target.
-For example, you may design unique email drip campaigns to send to different customer personas.
-Or, you might create a newsletter with information that speaks directly to a prospect’s pain points.

-Don’t forget that your brand’s website also functions as a generation channel.
+Don’t forget that your brand’s website also functions as a lead generation channel.
 Potential buyers are apt to look at pricing pages, product descriptions, customer testimonials, and other sections of your site.
-Make sure every page includes a simple and direct CTA, such as a “Download a free trial,” “Book a meeting,” or “Talk to sales” button.
+Make sure every page includes a simple and direct CTA, such as a “Sign up for a free trial,” “Book a meeting,” or “Talk to sales” button.

 Platforms like Instagram, Facebook, and Twitter have become multipurpose tools for many companies.
 They enable businesses to gauge public perception, promote their brands through social proof, and provide quick and easy customer service.

 Of course, there are also ways to spread the word on social media without spending a dime.
-For example, employees often share their company’s blog posts on LinkedIn to generate awareness and interest in their own networks.
+For example, employees often share their company’s blog posts on LinkedIn to generate awareness and interest within their networks.